-CO 1: Investigate various judicial verdicts relating to natural justice.

-CO 2: collate the concept of delegated legislation in India US and U.K.

-Delegated Legislation - General Principles - Reasons for the growth of delegated legislation - Delegated Legislation in USA, UK and India - Permissible and Impermissible Legislation - Types of Delegated Legislation - Sub delegation - Conditional Legislation - Controls and safeguards on Delegated Legislation.

-Administrative adjudication - General Principles - Reasons for the growth of administrative adjudication - Judicial and quasi judicial functions of the Administration - Distinction between Judicial and quasi judicial functions of the administration.

-Modes of Administrative adjudication - Adjudication by administrative tribunals - Characteristics and working of Administrative Tribunals - Tribunals - Need, Nature, Kinds, Constitution, Jurisdiction, and Procedure - Judicial process of administrative tribunals - administrative tribunal distinguished from courts - High Courts Superintendence over tribunals and SLP - Limitations.

-Fairness in administration - Principles of Natural Justice - Evolution and significance of principles of Natural justice - Audi Alteram Partem - Rule against bias - ingredients of a fair hearing- Rules of procedure and evidence -

-Expanding horizon of natural justice - Exclusion of Principles of Natural Justice Legitimate expectations - consequences of violation of natural justice.
+- Unit I - Delegated Legislation General Principles Reasons for the growth of delegated legislation - Delegated Legislation in USA, UK and India Permissible and Impermissible Legislation - Types of Delegated Legislation - Sub delegation - Conditional Legislation - Controls and safeguards on Delegated Legislation. - Unit II - Administrative adjudication General Principles Reasons for the growth of administrative adjudication - Judicial and quasi judicial functions of the Administration - Distinction between Judicial and quasi judicial functions of the administration. - Unit III - Administrative adjudication • Modes of -Adjudication by Characteristics administrative tribunals and of working Administrative Tribunals - Tribunals - Need, Nature, Kinds, Constitution, Jurisdiction, and Procedure - Judicial process of administrative tribunals - administrative tribunal distinguished from courts - High Courts Superintendence over tribunals and SLP -Limitations. - Unit IV - Fairness in administration Principles of Natural Justice Evolution and significance of principles of Natural justice - Audi Alteram Partem - Rule against bias - ingredients of a fair hearing- Rules of procedure and evidence - - Unit V - Expanding horizon of natural justice Exclusion of Principles of Natural Justice - Legitimate expectations - consequences of violation of natural justice.

-Paper III: Discretionary Powers of the Administration:
+Paper III: Discretionary Powers of the Administration

-CO 1: Realize discretionary power.

-CO 2: evaluate the principles evolved for preventing abuse of discretion.

-Administrative Discretion - General Principles - Necessity of Administrative discretion - Reasons for the growth of Administrative Discretion - Nature and Scope of Administrative discretion.

-Limits of Administrative Discretion, Methods of Controlling Administrative discretions - Confining Discretion - Fettering discretion - Structuring Discretion.

-Control of Administrative Discretion - Control at the stage of Delegation of Discretionary power - Control at the stage of exercise of Discretionary power - Fundamental Rights and Administrative Discretion.

-Judicial Control of Administrative Discretion - General Principles - Judicious exercise of discretion - Grounds for the Judicial Review of Administrative discretion - Excessive Discretion - Non Exercise of Discretion - Mechanical exercise of discretion - Abuse of Discretion - Reasonableness - Recent trends in control of discretion.

-Public accountability and discretion - Policy as a fetter to discretion - Right to information - exemplary damages for abuse of discretion - Role of Administrative discretion in Welfare State - Legitimate expectation and Administrative discretion.
+- Unit I - Administrative Discretion General Principles Necessity of Administrative discretion - Reasons for the growth of Administrative Discretion - Nature and Scope of Administrative discretion. - Unit II - Limits of Administrative Discretion, Methods of Controlling Administrative discretions - Confining Discretion - Fettering discretion - Structuring Discretion. - Unit III - Control of Administrative Discretion Control at the stage of Delegation of Discretionary power - Control at the stage of exercise of Discretionary power - Fundamental Rights and Administrative Discretion. - Unit IV - Judicial Control of Administrative Discretion General Principles Judicious exercise of discretion - Grounds for the Judicial Review of Administrative discretion - Excessive Discretion - Non Exercise of Discretion - Mechanical exercise of discretion - Abuse of Discretion - Reasonableness - Recent trends in control of discretion. - Unit V - Public accountability and discretion Policy as a fetter to discretion -Right to information - exemplary damages for abuse of discretion - Role of Administrative discretion in Welfare State - Legitimate expectation and Administrative discretion.